 You might say, the problem was how unpopular Trump is with college-educated whites (especially women) who were often the decisive demographic in Republican electoral setbacks, be they suburban or not.
 While Trump’s eventual departure from the political scene is a matter of time, decisive voters in the suburbs will need a reason for voting Republican again after many turned to Clinton in 2016 and other Democrats in 2018 … and it’s not like 2020 is likely to bring them back either.

 There is one school of thought that says, screw it, Trump won the Presidency, Republicans picked up Senate seats, and people like Brian Kemp won the Governorship in Georgia.
-We can figure this out with the squishy suburbs!
+We can figure this out without the squishy suburbs!

-The Resurgent’s pwn fearless leader has pointed out losing suburbanites is a problem.
+The Resurgent’s own fearless leader has pointed out losing suburbanites is a problem.
 It is, for several reasons, one of which is most evident after this election: Republicans need wins in more suburban districts to recapture a governing majority in the House.

-Yes, getting crushed in the suburbs is highly problematic in some 2020 Senate contests as well as in some Presidential swing states, but Senate and Presidential contests ebb and flow with unpredictable variables of election cycles, candidate choices, and future events.
+Yes, getting crushed in the suburbs is highly problematic in some 2020 Senate contests as well as in some Presidential swing states, even if Senate and Presidential contests ebb and flow with unpredictable variables of election cycles, candidate choices, and future events.
 The problem with the House is staring us in the face now.

 By the time California is done counting mail-in ballots Democrats may have claimed 40 House seats.
 Over 30 of those are suburban.
 In fact, California’s House delegation “hasn’t been this blue since the Civil War.”
 And while such losses were steep in blue states — California, New Jersey, New York, Illinois, and the like — they also reached into Georgia, Kansas, Oklahoma, South Carolina, and Texas.